geekxingyun/how-to-open-source-a-project/README.md

 ## 1.1 Getting Started

-This is just an example application,please show how to use your open source project.
+please show how to use your open source project and it is usually an example,

 ## 1.2 Building the Application